levyem43/BDTT-Assignment3/README.md

 **Files needed**

 The 2 files needed for this to work and are hidden by the .gitignore file:
-1. config.yaml which has parameters needed to connect to the local instance of Redis.
+1. config.yaml which has parameters needed to connect to the local instance of Redis
 2. secrets.py which have the CLIENT_ID and CLIENT_SECRET fields

 There are templates files with place holders for the code.
 Remove the ".templates" sufix to have just the files and put in your Spotify Developer and Redis details in the appropriate file.

 **Create a Spotify Developer Account for the API**